📍 Los Angeles 📞 (310) 526-0200

 Having a criminal record—even for a nonviolent or minor offense—can follow you for life.
 Employers, landlords, and licensing boards routinely perform background checks.
 In many cases, the presence of any criminal history can result in rejection.
 By taking the right legal steps to clear your criminal record, you can eliminate many of these hurdles and regain control of your opportunities.

-At Anshi Notary Public, we assist individuals across California with record-clearing petitions and legal document preparation.
+At Anshin Mobile Notary & Livescan Public, we assist individuals across California with record-clearing petitions and legal document preparation.
 Whether you’re dealing with an old arrest or a conviction, we can help guide you toward a fresh start.

 In California, the process of clearing your criminal record is governed by specific statutes and varies depending on your charges and outcomes.
 The most common legal mechanisms include: